Innovation and Technology Industry in Hong Kong

-In the 2017 Policy Speech, three key smart city infrastructure projects were announced.
-The three projects are: “eID” for all Hong Kong residents, a pilot Multi-functional Smart Lampposts scheme at selected urban locations, and the Next Generation Government Cloud Infrastructure equipped with a new Application Architecture (“Next Generation GovCloud”) and a Big Data Analytics Platform.
+In the 2017 Policy Address, three key smart city infrastructure projects were announced.
+The three projects are: “eID” for all Hong Kong residents, a pilot Multi-functional Smart Lampposts scheme at selected urban locations, and the Next Generation Government Cloud Infrastructure (“Next Generation GovCloud”) with a Big Data Analytics Platform, which is scheduled to be launched by 2020.
 Under the Multi-functional Smart Lampposts pilot scheme, the Government will progressively install about 400 smart lampposts in the next three years in four urban locations.
-As of May 2019, the first 50 smart lampposts have been installed in Kwun Tong and the Kai Tak Development Area.
+As of end-June 2019, the first 50 smart lampposts have been installed in Kwun Tong and the Kai Tak Development Area.

 Besides, HKSTP and industrial manufacturing company Siemens have officially launched their joint Smart City Digital Hub at Science Park.
 The hub will be focused on accelerating the development of smart city applications designed specifically for the Hong Kong market.